 Shropshire Rural Housing Association’s latest ground source heat project features eight new build semi-detached houses and detached bungalows adjacent to a cluster of eight retrofit properties which had Kensa ground source heat pump’s installed just 15 months ago.
 Each new build home contains an individual 6kW Kensa Shoebox heat pump fed via a communal borehole array….

-Case study: Shropshire Rural Housing, Kinlet In this award-winning scheme, Kensa Contracting delivered a shared ground loop array ground source heat pump system featuring the Kensa 6kW Shoebox Twin into a development of eight new build properties in the village of Kinlet, rural Shropshire.
+Ground Source Review: Shropshire Rural Housing, Kinlet.
+In this award-winning scheme, Kensa Contracting delivered a shared ground loop array ground source heat pump system featuring the Kensa 6kW Shoebox Twin into a development of eight new build properties in the village of Kinlet, rural Shropshire.
 Winner: Best small client (NHMF Maintenance Awards 2017)

 Ground Source Review: New Linx Housing Trust.
 Following the successful completion of a retrofit project in 225 of New Linx Housing Trust’s stock in 2008, in 2012 Kensa were approached by the social housing provider again to undertake a new build ground source heat pump project in 53 of its properties in Brackenborough Road, Lincolnshire.
 The…